Skip to content

 CI/CD variables

-• Variables declared in the pipeline scheduler
+• Variables declared in a pipeline scheduler schedule.

 • Predefined variables.